There are many products out there promising to make toilet training easier.

-But, like everything, there are some products that are essential and some you don’t really need.
-Plus there are items that will suit one person and their situation while another person will find them completely unnecessary.
+But, like everything, there are some that are essential and some you don’t really need.
+Plus there are items that will suit one family and their situation while another will find them completely unnecessary.

 So how do you decide what YOU will need for toilet training?

-Here some common toilet training products and some tips on when or if you’ll need to buy them …
+Here some common toilet training products and some tips to help you decide whether you’ll need them …

 Don’t spend a lot of money – look for cheap bulk packs.
 Maybe take your child shopping to help pick some out, it might help get them excited about the change.